 Brussels sprouts are generally a long season crop grown for harvest in the fall.
 Brussels sprouts should be harvested when they are round, firm, tight and of good color.

 Kale is hardy and grows best as a fall crop when grown for full size leaves, but can be succession planted all season.
-Kale is also commonly crown as a component of salad mix (see Salad Mix Section).
+Kale is also commonly grown as a component of salad mix (see Salad Mix Section).
 Flowering kale is susceptible to tip burn during hot weather.
-The flavor of the leaves are improved after a light frost.
+The flavor of the leaves is improved after a light frost.

 Kohlrabi looks like a turnip growing on the top of the ground with sprouting leaves over the surface.
 It must be grown rapidly and harvested when 1 1/2" to 3" in diameter or it will become tough and stringy.